-The closing date for receipt of paper application forms is 15 January 2024.
+The closing date for receipt of paper application forms is 15 January 2025.

-The website will close at midnight on 15 January 2024.
+The application portal will close at midnight on 15 January 2025.

 If your child does not attend a Reading school, please return the form to: The School Admissions Team, Brighter Futures for Children, Civic Offices, Bridge Street, Reading, RG1 2LU.